Cha-K28/Interactive-frontend-milestone-project/README.md

 Following Deployment, It took over an hour for the page to work. once it worked i sent it to may friends and family to test it.

 One issue i had was that after i sent a message using the contact form, it did not return to the home page as it should.
-This appeared to be just a delay in the deployment.
+Strangley this worked fine when testing in Gitpod..

 Everything else worked as it should, most importantly the map.